 Americans only dedicate about 16% of their travel budget for food and alcohol, that means they will spend time trying to find a great meal that is also a good deal.
 They will likely research that information online before deciding where to eat.

 Travelers are looking for good food, but at the same time many of them are looking for specials, discounts, and fair prices.
 When you combine the power of social media with a deal, you can attract tourist customers while also receiving reviews and engagement from them to obtain more tourist business in the future.

 Perhaps one of the best restaurant marketing strategy examples which targets tourists is The Paris Creperie.
 Not only do they frequently post stunning images on Instagram, but they also use social media to advertise specials.
 One post showcases fan-art promoting their specialty crepe called the Detective Teakachu.
 Another post shows a new item, tiny crepes, a bite-sized version of their famous Nutella crepe for less than $1.
 It’s important that on both posts they included prices and clear descriptions of the specials.

 Start with a social media post explaining your specials and deals.
 Make sure to hit the big three platforms: Facebook, Instagram, and Twitter.
 Don’t forget about the foodie favorite: Yelp.
 Yelp does not give you a lot of control, but you can post your menu, business info, and photos.to get people talking and planning a trip to your place.

 Now, after you get all this hype for your high value and excellent food, and clear Instagrammability, you need the tools to make it all happen.
-You should expect far more from a POS system than the technical ability to process payments.
+You should expect far more from a POS system for restaurants than the technical ability to process payments.